 As a secular homeschooling mom, I’ve found it challenging to locate a lesson planner that ‘fits’, both in terms of size and features and content/design.
 I’ve found several lesson plan books that are designed for the classroom, which are fine, especially when you’re starting out and aren’t sure what you want in a planner, but they aren’t really designed for homeschool use.
 You end up with unnecessary pages and unused or unusable forms and bits.
 I also find that there is a lot of ‘fluff’ to them, like seating charts and other forms that are necessary in the classroom but irrelevant in homeschool.

-Below are some generic forms that you can either print out and add your info to, or see what is there and use that to make your own.
-In any case, I do hope that you’ll let me know what you like and are using, and link back to this page if you feel that these have helped you!
+Below are some generic forms that you can print out and add your info to.
+I also started making customized personal and homeschool (or combined) planners through my Facebook page, Bossy Books by Heather if you prefer something a little more personal.
+I can do long-distance orders via Skype or email!
+In any case, I do hope that you’ll let me know what you like and are using, and link back to this page if you feel that these have helped you.

 8.5 x 11 sized Lesson Planner Pages